Cochonaki/Cochonaki/README.md

 **Welcome to my GitHub page!**

-👋 I’m Ioannis STASINOPOULOS, a.k.a @Cochonaki, Data Scientist with a PhD in physics (magnetism, [TU Munich](https://www.tum.de/en/)) and R&D and project management experience in the aeronautical sector, at the major OEM company that manufactures A320 and B737 engines [Safran](https://www.safran-group.com/).
+👋 I’m Ioannis STASINOPOULOS, a.k.a @Cochonaki, Data Scientist with a PhD in physics, R&D and project management experience in the aeronautical sector.
-- 👀 I’m looking for a Data Scientist job, ideally with some MLOps component
+- 👀 I’m working as a Data Scientist at SAFRAN SA, a major OEM company that manufactures, among many other aircraft components, A320 and B737 engines [Safran](https://www.safran-group.com/)
 - Check out my recent capstone project on NLP ['AeroBOT'](https://github.com/DataScientest-Studio/Aerobot): automatic classification of texts with a lot of aeronautical jargon, from NASA's [ASRS database](https://asrs.arc.nasa.gov/search/database.html).

 - 📫 Feel free to connect with me on: